BocchiTheTrader/roadmap/README.md

 * **Progress Telemetry:** Animated progress bar and "Completed: X / Y Topics" chip showing completion rate per main topic.
 * **Data Portability:** All data is kept in the browser's local storage.
 Offers `.json` format export and import capabilities.

-## 🚀 Quickstart

-Setting up this project takes less than a minute:

-1. Clone or download the repository to your computer:

 🛠️ Architecture Details & Technologies
 This application pulls external libraries securely via HTTPS CDNs, preventing local file breakage.